CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 `npm run test -- --includeName Cartesian2`

-Similarly, test suites can be excluded with the `--excludeName` flag.

 #### Using Browser Debugging Tools

 If it is helpful to step through a unit test in a browser debugger, run the tests with the `debug` flag: